philipschall/rqtreemesh/README.md

  ```python
  array: np.ndarray
  ```
- > Input raster heightmap as a numpy array with shape (n, n), where n is a positive power of two.
+ > Input raster heightmap as a 2-dimensional numpy array where each dimension is a power of two.
+E.g. 1024 x 2048.
+Maximum size is 32768 x 32768.

 ```python
  pixel_dim: float